 This funding is available to:

-Participation in CCOF Base Funding, CCFRI and ECE-WE is optional, however enrolment in CCOF Base Funding is required to be eligible for CCFRI and ECE-WE.
+Participation in CCOF Base Funding, CCFRI and ECE-WE is optional.
+However, enrolment in CCOF Base Funding is required to apply for CCFRI and ECE-WE.

 Eligibility Requirements and Details